akxsha/site/src/pages/about.md

 tags: ['life', 'other']
 ---
 <br />
-Concordance is a public goods lab designing tools for a transparent and feature-rich web without trusted intermediaries. <br>
+Concordance designs tools for a transparent and feature-rich web without trusted intermediaries. <br>

 <!--### Mission Founded on the belief that everyone has a right to data transparency, Concordance is on a mission to address the Web3 Interactivity Gap.